 Neil Hughes (AQ5, AQ9 & AQ15) lives in Cumbria, UK.
 He is a local authority councillor and works part-time for an international charity retailing books.
 He is a playwright, who has written over 30 plays, a memoirist and a poet.
 AQ15 marks his poetry debut in this magazine.
 In August 2013, Neil was happily married to Nora at a ceremony that this publication’s editor and his partner were pleased to attend.

-Amina Imzine (AQ15 & AQ17) is French.
+Amina Imzine (AQ15, AQ17 & AQ22) is French.
 She has travelled extensively in Africa and Asia and has a PhD in geology.
 She has taught French in Asia at university.
 Recently, she has begun to write fiction and poetry.
-She’s inspired by the stories of the local people.
-She is the most frequent attender of the AQ Writers’ Group and is known for her insightful feedback.
+She’s inspired by local people’s stories.
+She is the most frequent attender of the AQ Writers’ Group and she is known for her insightful feedback.

 Irena Ioannou (AQ19) writes from Crete, Greece and her work has recently appeared or is forthcoming in Mortar, MOON, The Wild Word, S/tick, Literary Mama, and Eyedrum Periodically.
 She writes a monthly column on women’s issues for The Wild Word.
 You can find her at irenaioannou.com.